Ela Q. May: Peter Pan and last roles

-1906 she was again jokingly credited with Barrie as the co-author of the play when Barrie and producer Charles Frohman brought scenery and an all-child cast from the London theatre production for a special performance of Peter Pan for an unwell Michael Llewelyn Davies (with his brothers the inspiration for Barrie's characters Peter Pan, the Darling brothers, and the Lost Boys) in 'Michael’s Nursery' at Egerton House in Berkhamsted, the family home of the Llewelyn Davies family.
+In February 1906 she was again jokingly credited with Barrie as the co-author of the play when Barrie and producer Charles Frohman brought scenery and an all-child cast from the London theatre production for a special performance of Peter Pan for an unwell Michael Llewelyn Davies (with his brothers the inspiration for Barrie's characters Peter Pan, the Darling brothers, and the Lost Boys) in 'Michael’s Nursery' at Egerton House in Berkhamsted, the family home of the Llewelyn Davies family.
 For this special one-off performance she played Wendy Darling, while Barrie himself appeared as the Cabman.
 She played Wendy in the 1906–07 second touring company of Peter Pan opposite Zena Dare in the title role, and again with the only touring company (1907–08), when the critic of the Bath Chronicle described her as "a charming and delightful Wendy".